Jim Frey: Chicago Cubs

 Frey made a bold move in the winter of 1988, trading budding star Rafael Palmeiro and young pitcher Jamie Moyer to the Texas Rangers for a number of players, including Mitch Williams.
 The trade appeared to pay off for the Cubs with respect to the 1989 season as Williams saved 36 games, the Cubs won a division title and Moyer and Palmeiro struggled in Texas.
 But Williams had just one more forgettable year for the Cubs before being traded to Philadelphia in 1991, and Palmeiro and Moyer went on to have productive careers.
 Following the 1989 campaign, Frey was named co-Executive of the Year by United Press International (UPI).

 After a disappointing 1990 season, Frey was active on the free agent market, acquiring former Toronto Blue Jay and 1987 American League MVP George Bell, former Cincinnati Reds starting pitcher Danny Jackson, and former Houston Astros closer Dave Smith.
 Jackson and Smith flopped in their roles in 1991, and Zimmer was fired – apparently on orders from Tribune Co.
 CEO Donald Grenesko, in May 1991.
 Jim Essian, a former journeyman catcher and Iowa Cubs manager, replaced Zimmer for the remainder of the season.
-Frey was reassigned within the organization after the 1991 season, replaced by former Chicago White Sox general manager Larry Himes.
+Frey was reassigned within the organization after the 1991 season, and was replaced by former Chicago White Sox general manager Larry Himes.
 He left baseball in 1992, citing a feeling of being worn out after 43 years in the game.

+Managerial record

 Retirement and death

 Later on, Frey became Vice Chairman of the Independent Somerset Patriots of the Atlantic League of Professional Baseball, being a key figure in the team's early years.
 He died in Ponte Vedra, Florida, on April 12, 2020, at the age of 88, survived by his wife of 68 years and his four children.